-7.4 The first question regarding the assessment of the potential for fault displacement is whether a fault (buried or outcropping) at or in the vicinity of the site is to be considered as capable, i.e. whether or not a fault has a significant potential for producing displacement at or near the ground surface.
-The basis for answering such a question should be the proper analysis and interpretation of the data compiled in the integrated database (see Section 3), as incorporated in the seismic source model(s) (see Section 4), together with additional specific data that may be needed for such assessment.
+7.3.
+The first question regarding the assessment of the potential for fault displacement is whether a fault (buried or outcropping) at or in the vicinity of the site is to be considered capable, i.e. whether or not a fault has a significant potential for producing displacement at or near the ground surface.
+The basis for answering such a question should be the proper analysis and interpretation of the data compiled in the integrated database (see Section 3), as incorporated in the seismic source models (see Section 4), together with additional specific data that may be needed for such assessment.

-7.5 Based on the geological, geophysical, geodetic, and/or seismological data, a fault should be considered capable if the following conditions apply:
+7.4.
+Based on the geological, geophysical, geodetic and/or seismological data, a fault should be considered capable if the following conditions apply:

-- If it shows evidence of past movement (such as significant deformations and/or a) dislocations) within such a period that it is reasonable to conclude that further movements at or near the surface might occur over the life of the nuclear site or installation.
-In highly active areas, where both seismic and geological data consistently reveal short earthquake recurrence intervals, evidence of past movements in the period of Upper Pleistocene to Holocene (i.e. the present) may be appropriate for the assessment of capable faults.
+- If the fault shows evidence of past movement (such as significant deformations a) and/or dislocations) within such a period that it is reasonable to conclude that further movements at or near the surface might occur over the lifetime of the site or the nuclear installation.
+In highly active areas, where both seismic and geological data consistently reveal short earthquake recurrence intervals, evidence of past movements in the period of Upper Pleistocene to Holocene (i.e. the present) might be appropriate for the assessment of capable faults.
 In less active areas, it is likely that much longer periods (e.g. Pliocene to Holocene, i.e. the present) are appropriate.
-In areas where the observed activity is between these two rates (i.e. not as highly active as plate boundaries and not as stable as cratonic zones), the length of the period to be considered should be chosen on a conservative basis (i.e. tending to longer timescales including the Pliocene).
-One way to calibrate the time frame for fault capability may be to check if the site is in the deformed area of major regional faults.
-Longer time frames should be used when the site is far away from the potentially deformed areas of these regional structures. - b) If the capability of a fault cannot be assessed as indicated above because it is not possible to obtain reliable geochronological data by any available method, the fault should be considered capable if it could be structurally linked with a known capable fault (i.e. if a structural relationship with a known capable fault has been demonstrated such that the movement of one fault may cause movement of the other at or near the surface).

-c) If the capability of a fault cannot be assessed as described in (a) and (b) because it is not possible to obtain the relevant reliable data by any available method, the fault should be considered capable if the potential maximum magnitude associated with the seismogenic structure, as determined in Section 4, is sufficiently large and at such a depth (i.e. sufficiently shallow) that it is reasonable to conclude that, in the current tectonic setting of the site area, movement at or near the surface could occur.
+In areas where the observed activity is between these two rates (i.e. not as highly active as plate boundaries and not as stable as cratonic zones), the length of the period to be considered should be chosen on a conservative basis (i.e. quaternary with possible extension to Pliocene, depending on the area's tectonic activity leveltending to longer timescales including the Pliocene).
+One way to calibrate the time frame for fault capability might be to check whether the site is in the deformed area of major regional faults.
+Longer time frames should be used when the site is far away from the potentially deformed areas of these regional structures. - b) If the capability of a fault cannot be assessed as indicated in (a) because it is not possible to obtain reliable geochronological data by any available method, the fault should be considered capable if it could be structurally linked with a known capable fault (i.e. if a structural relationship with a known capable fault has been demonstrated such that the movement of one fault might cause movement of the other fault at or near the surface). - c) If the capability of a fault cannot be assessed as described in (a) and (b) because it is not possible to obtain the relevant reliable data by any available method, the fault should be considered capable if the potential maximum magnitude associated with the seismogenic structure, as determined in Section 4, is sufficiently large and at such a depth (i.e. sufficiently shallow) that it is reasonable to conclude that, in the current tectonic setting of the site area, movement at or near the surface could occur.

-7.6 The period within which evidence of past movement will determine the capability of a fault, as indicated in para.
-7.5 a), should be defined at the beginning of the seismic hazard assessment project through a site-specific criterion based on the characteristics of the regional tectonic environment and the conditions in the near region and site vicinity.
+7.5.
+The period within which evidence of past movement will determine the capability of a fault, as indicated in para.
+7.47.47.5 a), should be defined at the beginning of the seismic hazard assessment project through a site specific criterion based on the characteristics of the regional tectonic environment and the conditions in the near region and site vicinity.
 This criterion for assessing fault capability should be established by or agreed with the regulatory body.